simrenbasra/simys-blog/index.md

 Exploring the inner workings of Residual Networks and how ResNets are different to traditional neural networks.

-**Time Flies When You’re Analysing Data: An Introduction to Timeseries ⏳**
+**Breaking down Timeseries: Series⏳**

 An introduction to the core concepts of time series analysis.
 From the basics of handling time-stamped data to exploring advanced forecasting models, I’ll break down how each approach contributes to understanding and predicting trends.

-**Expected: 13/09/24**
+To be released in three parts:

+  - Unpacking the Basics
+  - Forecasting
+  - Modelling

 Feel free to explore the content and stay tuned for more updates!